wahrwolf/KBS-present-stuff/slides/03-preseting.md

 ## introduction
 ### you
-- tell a little bit aobut yourself
+- tell a little bit about yourself
 - what is your motivation?

 ### your setup